Find a pre-screened local mold removal specialist Free Estimate

 If mold tests reveal you have Chaetomium mold growing in your home, it means you may have a potentially dangerous mold problem.
 Chaetomium spores are larger and heavier than the spores of many other types of mold.
 The concentration level of them in an air sample will usually be fairly low, even when there is a large amount of the mold present in the home.
 You may find more of the spores in a sample of household dust than you will in a random air sampling.

-If you have this kind of mold in your home, it suggests you have a chronic moisture problem.
-This type of mold is usually found in home with leaky pipes, a leaky roof, a chronically damp basement, or something of that sort.
-That means if you want to remove the mold and make your home safe again, you’ll need to determine the source of the excessive moisture and correct it in addition to removing the mold.
-Otherwise, you’ll just end up with mold again.
+If you have this kind of mold in your home, it suggests you have, or have had, a chronic moisture problem.
+This type of mold is usually found in homes with leaky waterlines, a leaky roof, a constantly damp basement, or a home that has suffered a major water loss of some type.
+If you want to remove the mold and make your home safe again, you’ll need to determine the source of the excessive moisture and remedy it before remediating the mold.
+Otherwise, you’ll just end up with the mold redeveloping again.

-Mold, any kind of mold, needs to be removed from your home as soon as possible.
-The longer mold is allowed to remain in your home, the more likely it is to spread to other areas of the home, making the cleanup work more extensive and much more expensive.
+Any mold, no matter what species of mold it is, needs to be removed from your home as soon as possible.
+This is especially true of Chaetomium.
+The longer mold is allowed to remain in your home, the more likely it is to cause health issues for residents and to spread to other areas of the home, making the cleanup work much more extensive and much more expensive.